persapiens-classes/ifrn-ria/class/4-angular/10-data-binding.md

 <input [(ngModel)]="classCSS" [class]="classCSS">
 ```

-In this example, the value of the `classCSS` property in the model is bound to the class attribute of the input element, allowing the user to dynamically change the applied CSS class.
+In this example, the value of the `classCSS` property in the model is bound to the class attribute of the input element, allowing the user to change the applied CSS class dynamically.

 *Summary*

 Class Binding and Style Binding are powerful Angular features for dynamically applying styles and classes in the template based on model properties.
-These functionalities make it easier and more efficient to develop interactive and reactive user interfaces, allowing you to create more dynamic applications with a better user experience.
+These functionalities make developing interactive and reactive user interfaces easier and more efficient, allowing you to create more dynamic applications with a better user experience.

 ## 👷 Task

 Create pull requests for your project according to [Task Submission Guidelines.](../assessment.md#task-submission)

-- Create a angular project in Github.
+- Create an angular project in Github.
 - Include a devcontainer to work with typescript.
-You can use [Ria Example](https://github.com/persapiens-classes/ifrn-ria-example), but remember to change the image to use typescript.
+You can use [Ria Angular Example](https://github.com/persapiens-classes/ifrn-angular-ria-angular-example).
-- Create a insert, list, and remove crud operations of a model in template.
-Your model should have 3 attributes, including string, number, and boolean.
+- Create an insert, list, and remove crud operations of a model in the template.
+Your model should have 3 attributes: string, number, and boolean.